fuzziqersoftware/newserv/README.md

 The following Episode 3 features are implemented, but are only partially tested:
 * Decorations in lobbies.
 Currently only images are supported; the game also supports loading custom 3D models in lobbies, but newserv does not implement this (yet).
-* Spectator teams.
-There is a known issue that prevents viewing battles unless you're in the spectator team when the battle begins, and spectating clients sometimes crash for an unknown reason.
 * Battle replays also sometimes cause the client to crash during the replay.
 Using the $playrec command is therefore not recommended.

 Tournaments work differently than they did on Sega's servers.
 Tournaments can be created with the `create-tournament` shell command, which enables players to register for them.
 (Use `help` to see all the arguments - there are many!)
 The `start-tournament` shell command starts the tournament (and prevents further registrations), but this doesn't schedule any matches.
 Instead, players who are ready to play their next match can all stand at the 4-player battle table near the lobby warp in the same CARD lobby, and the tournament match will start automatically.